circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 ## Artifacts Uploading

-With TravisCI you can upload build artifacts either manually via AWS S3 or as an attachment to a Github Release.
+With TravisCI you can upload build artifacts either manually using AWS S3 or as an attachment to a Github Release.

 On CircleCI, artifact uploading occurs in a step in your config: